Sylpherius/Sylpherius.github.io/index.md

 *C++* -I took taking a class that taught the fundamentals of C++, so I have a proficient understanding of the language.

+*Linux* -Quite a few of my classes use linux and vm's, so my overall knowledge surrounding the topic is pretty solid.

 ## Experience (outside school)
 ### *JD.com Internship (June-September, 2018)*
 JD.com is China's largest online retailer and its biggest overall retailer.
 I worked at a US branch of the company in